chanbot5000/Morps/docs/Reference Guide.md

 --- | --- | ---
 input file | string | File to be buffered.
 Supported types are .shp, .geojson, and .kml output file | string | File containing results of the buffer geoprocess.
-Will be the same output file type as input file buffer distance | int | Size of buffer.
-Units currently calculated as degrees, sorry! units | string | What units with which to calculate the buffer.
+Will be the same output file type as input file buffer distance | int | Size of buffer in specified units units | string | What units with which to calculate the buffer.
 Currently accepts *km*,*mi*,*m*,*ft*, and *deg* file type | string | *Optional:*  specify type of file.
 Currently accepts *shp*,*json*, and *kml* as string arguments.
 Defaults to *shp* if no argument is passed.